liyunlooong/3dgrut/README.md

 python train.py --config-name apps/scannetpp_3dgut.yaml path=data/scannetpp/0a5c013435/dslr out_dir=runs experiment_name=0a5c013435_3dgut
 ```

-We also support MCMC densification strategy and selective Adam optimizer for 3DGRT and 3DGUT.
+We also support the MCMC densification strategy and Selective Adam optimizer.
+SGHMC includes a lightweight Fisher-style preconditioning and can optionally leverage the Unscented Transform for the parameters.

 To enable MCMC, use:
 ```bash